How to Trade Filecoin: A Step-by-Step Guide

 If you are new to trading, you may not have heard of the journey that Filecoin (FIL) has undertaken in recent years.
 This includes an initial coin offering (ICO) back in 2017, whereby the project raised over $200 million in just 30 minutes.
 Filecoin also launched its much-anticipated mainnet in October 2020.

-Fast forward to April 2021, and Filecoin has accomplished gains of over 250% in the last month alone.
-Currently ranked in the top 20 digital coins for market capitalization - many believe this is just the start for the crypto asset.
+Fast forward to April 2021, and Filecoin has accomplished gains of over 250% in a month alone.
+Currently ranked in the top 30 digital coins for market capitalization - many believe this is just the start for the crypto asset.

 If you are looking to invest in a new opportunity, now could be the best time to learn how to trade Filecoin.